Sonair-AS/mcupsdk-core-k3/docs_src/docs/api_guide/getting_started/ccs_setup.md

 \endcond
 - Unzip the file for Windows or Linux at any location on your host PC

+\cond SOC_AM275X
-\attention AM275x is not yet available on the above version by default
+\attention AM275x is not yet supported on the above version by default
-\attention Please use the internal csp package for AM275x support
+\attention Please follow below steps to add AM275x support

+\endcond

 ## Install CCS